What Everybody Ought to Know About Cadmium Toxicity and Renal Failure

 “Whether you like it or not, your environment is affecting your health; but you do have the power to control it.”

-And one of the biggest problematic elements found on earth for kidney sufferers is the heavy metal cadmium.
+One of the biggest problematic elements found on earth for kidney sufferers is the heavy metal cadmium.
 Cadmium is one of the ‘big’ four heavy metals that are associated with the biggest threats to human health.
-The other three include: lead, mercury, and arsenic.
+The other three include lead, mercury, and arsenic.

 Heavy metals are routinely studied by large international bodies (such as the World Health Organisation – WHO) to determine their effects on human health.
 As such, much data and evidence have shown that these heavy metals exert powerful, though destructive, biological effects on the human body.

 Cadmium in particular is an easy one to be exposed to due to the nature in which it is used.
-Nickel-cadmium batteries are mass produced and shipped to all four corners of the Earth – where you are probably using some right now.
-Cadmium industrial emissions are also very high, due to the fact that most cadmium products are uncommonly recycled.
+Nickel-cadmium batteries are mass-produced and shipped to all four corners of the Earth – where you are probably using some right now.
+Cadmium industrial emissions are also very high because most cadmium products are uncommonly recycled.
 And cadmium exposure is profoundly increased in those who smoke cigarettes (cadmium is found in tobacco).

 So What Are The Main Sources of Cadmium?